tajulsubqi/Vingznime/README.md

-# Raplinime
+# Vingznime

-Raplinime is a catalog website for anime fans, allowing users to keep track of their favorite series.
+Vingznime is a catalog website for anime fans, allowing users to keep track of their favorite series.

 ## Tech Stack